 Adults spend most of their life on or near the sea floor burrowing in the sand.
 They’re also found in marsh creeks, seagrass beds, and sand flats.
 Adult summer flounder migrate inshore and offshore seasonally with changes in water temperature.
 In the winter and early spring, they’re found offshore along the outer edge of the continental shelf.
 In late spring and early summer, they move inshore into shallow coastal waters and estuaries.
 Summer flounder migrate back offshore in the fall.

 Summer flounder grow fast and have a relatively short life, about 12 to 14 years.
 They’re able to reproduce when they reach age 2 or 3.
 Summer flounder spawn in the fall and early winter when they migrate offshore.
 They spawn several times throughout the spawning season.
 Spawning peaks in October and November when water temperatures change and autumn plankton is most productive.
-(The combination of these elements improves the chance of survival for larval summer flounder.)
-Depending on their size, females have between 460,000 and over 4 million eggs.
+The combination of these elements improves the chance of survival for larval summer flounder.
+Depending on their size, females have between 460,000 and more than 4 million eggs.
 They release the eggs into the water column and the eggs hatch in waters of the continental shelf.
 Newly hatched larvae move with the currents toward coastal areas, where they develop into juveniles.

 Summer flounder eat a mixed diet of fish and invertebrates throughout their life.
 Larval and post-larval flounder feed on zooplankton (tiny floating animals) and small crustaceans.
 Juveniles eat crustaceans and fish.
 Adults are opportunistic feeders, eating whatever food is convenient at the time, and feed mostly on fish and crustaceans.
 Summer flounder lay on the ocean floor concealed, partly by sand and partly by their coloration, and wait for their prey to swim by.
 When suitable prey appears, flounder ambush them.